Saturday 13 July 1940

 The RAF raids El Aden, El Gubbi, Bardia, and Tobruk.

 Peace Talks: German Foreign Minister Ribbentrop, in an extremely rare direct communication with a British government official, cables the Duke of Windsor in Lisbon and states that "Hitler wants peace with England.
 Hold yourself ready for future developments."
-The Duke of Windsor and American wife have met Hitler and are considered, if not overtly pro-Hitler or pro-Nazi, at least holding some sympathy with the Hitler regime.
+The Duke of Windsor and American wife have met Hitler and are considered, if not overtly pro-Hitler or pro-German, at least holding some sympathy with the Hitler regime.
 However, the Germans vastly over-estimate the extent of such feelings, if any.
 The Duke is in Lisbon for transport to his new posting as Governor of the Bahamas.

 |P/O Ernest D "Dave" Glaser peeks back from Spitfire Mk I YT-F at RAF Hornchurch after joining No 65 Squadron RAF on 13 July 1940.|